 The SPA will normally include a cap on the aggregate liability of the seller, as well as de minimis amounts and baskets.
-The overall cap is often equal to the purchase price, while de minimis amounts and baskets are generally negotiated, and there are no clear market standards.
+The overall cap is often equal to the purchase price (or a high percentage of it), while de minimis amounts and baskets are generally negotiated, and there are no clear market standards.

-The liability of the seller is also normally limited by time, usually one to two years after closing, although claims under fundamental warranties are often not time-barred (or subject to thresholds), and claims under tax and social security warranties usually match the applicable statute of limitations.
+The liability of the seller is also normally limited by time, usually one to two years after the closing, although claims under fundamental warranties such as title to the shares are often not time-barred or subject to thresholds, and claims under tax and social security warranties usually match the applicable statute of limitations.